BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 We evaluated how robust the selection of model parameters is to the choice of kernel by repeatedly retraining the model on a set of kernels, each time removing a different kernel.
 The procedure used is presented in Algorithm \ref{alg:kernel-omission}.
 For each selection of kernels, \textit{optima\_sa} was run from the same starting location -- num.trees=500, mtry=32  -- and the final optimal values were recorded. min.node.size was fixed at 9.
+The 64k entries are stored in an R data frame -- a table or a two-dimensional array-like structure.

 The optimal -- and final -- parameters for each omitted kernel are presented in Table \ref{tab:optimal-tuning-parameters}.
 Regardless of which kernel is omitted, the R-squared values -- or explained variance -- is very high at 0.99, indicating a good model fit.